Archive d’étiquettes pour : Lomé 5

 About FOMECAF

-Since 2019, the Forum of Christian Media in French-speaking Africa (FOMECAF) has brought together the signatories of the " the Lomé Declaration ," which brings together actors from the religious media in French-speaking Africa once a year.
+Since 2019, the Forum of Christian Media in French-Speaking Africa (FOMECAF) has brought together the signatories of “ The Lomé Declaration ,” which brings together representatives of faith-based media in French-speaking Africa once a year.

 More information about FOMECAF.

-Encouraging journalists, presenters, and technicians working for Christian radio stations in French-speaking Africa is the aim of the Lomé meetings.
-From February 20 to 24, Emmanuel Ziehli, director of Radio R, traveled to Lomé to take part in the fifth edition of this seminar.
-The theme was: "Media: tools for peace in a world in conflict."
-A review of this event can be found in "Un R d'Actu" on RADIO R.
+The goal of the Lomé meetings is to encourage journalists, hosts, and technicians at Christian radio stations in French-speaking Africa.
+From February 20 to 24, Emmanuel Ziehli, director of Radio R, traveled there to participate in the fifth edition of this seminar.
+The theme was: “Media: Tools for Peace in a World at War.”
+A recap of this event can be heard on “Un R d’Actu” on RADIO R.

-On Tuesday, March 7, Emmanuel Ziehli, director of Radio R, and Illia Djadi, analyst for the NGO Open Doors, reviewed the fifth edition of the Lomé meetings organized by FOMECAF (Forum of Christian Media in French-speaking Africa).
+On Tuesday, March 7, Emmanuel Ziehli, director of Radio R, and Illia Djadi, an analyst with the NGO Portes ouvertes, reviewed the fifth edition of the Lomé meetings organized by FOMECAF (Forum of Christian Media in Francophone Africa).

-This year, these networking and continuing education meetings, aimed in particular at journalists, presenters, and directors of religious radio stations in French-speaking Africa, addressed the theme: "Media: tools for peace in a world in conflict."
+This year, these networking and professional development events—designed primarily for journalists, hosts, and directors of religious radio stations in French-speaking Africa—focused on the theme: “Media: Tools for Peace in a World at War.”

 Illia Djadi was the keynote speaker.
-He encouraged the 70 or so participants to use radio as a tool to promote coexistence and give everyone a voice on Christian radio stations, including representatives of the Muslim community. (c)
+He encouraged the approximately 70 participants to use radio as a tool to promote social harmony and ensure that everyone has a voice on Christian radio stations, including representatives of the Muslim community. (c)

-Listen to the program "Un R d'Actu" with Illia Djadi (Open Doors), Emmanuel Ziehli (Radio Réveil), Abdoulaye Cissé (Mali), and Alphonse Teyabé (Cameroon).
+Listen to the show “Un R d’Actu” featuring Illia Djadi (Portes ouvertes), Emmanuel Ziehli (Radio Réveil), Abdoulaye Cissé (Mali), and Alphonse Teyabé (Cameroon).

 FOMECAF is meeting for the fifth time in the Togolese capital.
-More than 70 participants from nearly 15 countries are expected to attend this important gathering of Christian media from French-speaking Africa.
-In addition, after two editions organized despite the Covid pandemic
+More than 70 participants from nearly 15 countries are expected to attend this major gathering of Christian media from Francophone Africa.
+Furthermore, after two previous editions held despite the

-In a world shaken by repeated conflicts that disrupt the economy and life in nations, Illia DJADI, drawing on his experience as an analyst, will provide his peers with insights into the issue of conflict on the continent and the tools needed to intervene in the context of peacekeeping.
+In a world shaken by repeated conflicts that disrupt the economy and daily life in nations, Illia DJADI, drawing on his experience as an analyst, will provide his peers with insights into the issue of conflict on the continent and the tools needed to intervene in the pursuit of peace.

-He will find the best words to help the journalists participating in this meeting understand how to be "tools of peace" when peace is threatened in their coverage area.
-Throughout his presentation, he will return to the issues of conflict in Africa and around the world; radio and social media as possible weapons of mass destruction; and what could be the
+He will find the right words to help the journalists attending this meeting understand how to serve as “Tools of Peace” when peace is threatened in the areas they cover.
+Throughout his presentation, he will address the challenges posed by conflicts in Africa and around the world; the potential for radio and social media to become weapons of mass destruction; and the

-Lomé is once again in plenary-workshop format.
-The plenary sessions, which will be held every morning, will be moments of great edification with experienced speakers who are well-equipped on the subject.
-Accustomed to seminars and fully involved in establishing media convergence in Africa, the various leaders will, one after the other over five days, develop topics that will help equip participants to become true actors in easing tensions on the continent.
+Lomé will once again feature a combination of plenary sessions and workshops.
+The plenary sessions, which will be held every morning, will be deeply inspiring experiences led by experienced speakers who are well-versed in the subject matter.
+As regular attendees of the seminar and fully committed to fostering media convergence in Africa, the various leaders will take turns over the course of five days to explore topics designed to equip participants to become active agents in easing tensions across the continent.

-The return of practical workshops in the afternoons will also bring added value to participants.
-Four workshops are offered to participants, including "Sound in the Studio" by Pierre-Yves Mutrux, "Filmed Radio" by Joël Pelet, and "FM Transmitter" by Christian Gaspot.
+The return of practical workshops in the afternoons will also provide added value for participants.
+Four workshops are offered to participants, including “Studio Sound” by Pierre-Yves Mutrux, “Filmed Radio” by Joël Pelet, and “FM Transmitter” by Christian GASPOZ.

-The plenary sessions and workshops of Lomé 5 will be broadcast live and then recorded on FOMECAF's various channels, particularly Facebook and YouTube.
+The plenary sessions and workshops of Lomé 5 will be broadcast in their entirety, both live and on a delayed basis, on FOMECAF’s various channels, particularly Facebook and YouTube.

-The leaders of FOMECAF will work on issues concerning the new direction to be taken by the organization.
-These five meetings are one of the major activities of Lomé 5 (c).
+FOMECAF leaders, for their part, will focus on issues related to the organization’s new direction.
+These five meetings constitute one of the major activities of Lomé 5 (c).

 About FOMECAF